AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 Run `python3 data_acquisition.py` to start the decoder (uses a python3 library)

-ADS-B data should be recorded in the Django database
+ADS-B data should be recorded in the Django database.

 You can view this in at 127.0.0.1:8000 or http://localhost:8000 in your browser